FrancoisVongue/20-days-challenge/NODE.md

 summary: {
     type: String,
     trim: true // automatically removes whitespace on the sides
-    required: [true, "Summary is requred"]
+    required: [true, "Summary is requred"] // plays the role of TUPLE
-},
+    // lowercase: true, // automatically lowercases the input },
 createdAt: {
     type: Date,